BetaNYC/NYC-CIF/Assignments/W01-Research-Digital-CB.md

 Over the next week, we want you to search the internet and find answers to these questions. **This assignment is due at close of business on Friday, 2 October**.

+Title the document with 'Community Board 00 - Last Name, First Name'.
+00 should be the Community Board number.

 Once you have completed your initial research, we will review these answers and may add more questions.
 Because these will be living documents, we suggest you keep this in a google doc and share the document with 'cif@beta.nyc'.

 ## Social Media / External outlets